-In November 2014 she donated her most recent painting, Cat Brier, Hadden Woods, to the Young Professionals of Columbus for their annual event, Time For Art.
+In November 2014 she donated her painting, Cat Brier, Hadden Woods, to the Young Professionals of Columbus for their annual event, Time For Art.
 It was auctioned for 100 volunteer hours to benefit a local charity.
 The painting was also chosen to receive the Carmike Cinema’s Corporate Sponsor Award.
 Nine of her paintings appear in Leffel’s Tales, stories of her father’s childhood, which she wrote and self-published in 2014.
 Southern Magnolia won the Manfred Metcalf Award in the 2013 Columbus Artists’ Guild Annual Show.
 St. Elmo, was submitted to the Joseph House Art Gallery’s historic Columbus competition in 2008 and was subsequently published in their post card book, Postcards from the Palette.

 Brenda frequently paints commissioned pieces for individuals and businesses.
 A limited edition of her painting, “Isle of Hope” was produced as a renovation fundraiser for the Isle of Hope Methodist Church in Savannah several years ago.
-Over six hundred prints were sold in one day at their Homecoming.
+Over two hundred prints were sold in one day at their Homecoming.

 She is also an illustrator and her work has been commissioned for magazine covers, program designs and greeting cards by various businesses and organizations.
 Some of her more unusual assignments included a whimsical walking tour map of Warm Springs, Georgia for the Meriwether Chamber of Commerce, and a series of tooth paintings used by a dental hygiene professor in classes at the University of North Carolina.